Workspace basics

 Snap to pixel

 Objects automatically snap to the pixel grid.
-If you need a different kind of precision like working at subpixel level using measures with decimals you can disable this option .
-This option can be disabled anytime from the main menu.
+If you need a different kind of precision like working at subpixel level using measures with decimals you can disable this option anytime from the main menu.

 Nudge amount

-Set your desired distance to move objects using the keyboard.
-This is a must if you’re working with grids (if you’re not, you should ;)), being able to adjust the movement to your baseline grid (8px?
+Set your chosen distance to move objects using the keyboard.
+This is a must if you’re working with guides (if you’re not, you should ;)).
+Being able to adjust the movement to your baseline grid (8px?
 5px?) is a huge timesaver that will improve your quality of life while designing.

 Shortcuts panel

-Shortcuts boost your productivity but are not easy to find and learn.
+Shortcuts boost your productivity but they are not easy to learn.
 A handy panel at your workspace will help you with that.

-Display the shortcuts panel at the workspace by clicking on the shortcuts button at the bottom of the left toolbar or using the shortcut ?
+Display the shortcuts panel at the workspace using the shortcut ? or through the option at the main menu..

 History